beckn/beckn-utilities/beckn-spec-validator/README.md

 3. To just check a json file for json syntax, provide it in the sampleJSON argument (e.g. -s postmanRequest.json)
 4. To check if a json file is as per the yaml syntax, provide the baseSpec and sampleJSON arguments -b mobility.yaml -s intentSample.json -c components.schemas.Intent

+Modes 2 and 4 above are the primary use cases and they will also do the checks in mode 1 and 3.

 ## Options

+To specify multiple files, just repeat the arguments (e.g. ts-node src/validate.ts -b transaction.yaml -b meta.yaml)

 ```
 -b, --baseSpec string[] - Base yaml spec file